Strategies and Accommodation to Support Employment in People with FASD

 - Helping the individual break larger tasks into smaller, more manageable chunks or steps.

-- Specifying start and finish times as well as breaks for morning tea, lunch and afternoon tea (or other ones that are applicable).
+- Specifying start and finish times as well as breaks for morning tea, lunch and afternoon tea.

-Just as with all employees, employers should ensure that they have regular one-on-one meetings and performance appraisals with the individual with FASD.
+Just as with all employees, employers should ensure that they have regular one-on-one meetings and performance appraisals.
 These meetings should be focused on discussing and reviewing performance, providing overall comments and suggestions.

 For some employees with FASD, brief but more frequent reviews may work better than longer, less frequent reviews.